This page contains affiliate links. Please read our disclosure for more info.

 There isn’t a big yoga scene in Hoi An, but there are a few options.

 Nomad Yoga has three Hatha or Ashtanga classes a day.
 Unfortunately, I didn’t enjoy the yoga style, which was different from what I am used to.
 The Indian teachers change every three months, so it’s worth giving it a go.
-Update: they now have more classes and different teachers so you should be able to find a class to suit you.
+Update: Unfortunately, it now seems they are closed.

 The advantage of the cold weather was that it was perfect for running.
 It helped that we lived in the countryside, so I had instant access to quiet paths through rice fields and vegetable gardens.
 For longer runs, I ran down to An Bang beach.
 It was a bit sloping and soft, depending on the tides, but it’s good for getting away from traffic.